National Express, the largest coach operator in the UK, has a frequent coach service between Heathrow and central London.

 Stops 13 and 14 in front of the terminal building.

-It’s quicker to make your own way to the Central Bus Station by taking the free train transfer from Terminal 4 to Heathrow 2 & 3 train station.
+Instead of taking a transfer coach, it is quicker to make your own way to the Central Bus Station by taking the free train transfer from Terminal 4 to Heathrow 2 & 3 train station.
 Trains leave every 15 minutes and take 4 minutes.
 Then it’s a few minutes’ walk to the Central Bus Station.

 Stops 13, 14 and 15 in front of the terminal building.